 This article contains spoilers for Game of Thrones Season 6, Episode 2.
 Growing up abused and unsure of his place in his father’s household, is it any wonder Ramsay doesn’t want any rivals?

 The scene will chill your blood.
 Not only does Ramsay kill the father whom he appeared to love so deeply, he feeds his stepmother and baby brother to his dogs.
-As he cooly explains to Walda moments before her death, “I prefer being an only child.”
+As Ramsay coolly explains to Walda moments before her death, “I prefer being an only child.”

 But, once his father was dead and could create no more children, was it really necessary for Ramsay to kill his half-brother?
 Couldn’t he have just left the child on the steps of a Sept or hidden him away in a village somewhere?
 Not by the standards of his world, or the Middle Ages.

 First, a king could always reverse Ramsay’s legitimacy.
 If this happened, it wouldn’t matter that Ramsay was decades older than his little brother.
-But, assuming that a king couldn’t undo Ramsay’s legitimacy, there is real-world historical precedent for a father picking the first-born heir of his second wife over that of his first.
+But, assuming that a king couldn’t undo Ramsay’s legitimacy, Ramsay’s right to feel uneasy.
+There is a real-world historical precedent for a father picking the first-born heir of his second wife over that of his first.

 As far as treacherous medieval scum goes, Ralph Neville (c.1364 -1425) might be at the top of the list.
 Immortalized in Shakespeare’s Henry V, this fourteenth-century lord disinherited his first family after marrying up with his second wife.